olesya2096/Deep_Learning_School/README.md

 hw_semantic_segmentation.ipynb - the task of the notebook is to learn ways to segment images.

 hw_autoencoders.ipynb - the task is to study the architectures of autoencoders and implement them.

+hw_gan.ipynb - in the task it was necessary to implement a GAN and train it to generate human faces, as well as evaluate the quality of image generation by the model.